MetaCoq/metacoq/DOC.md

-# Documentation for MetaCoq users and developpers
+# Documentation for MetaCoq users and developers

 ## Branches and compatibility